-When I left the US four of my friends gave me journals as going away presents.
-I took it as an obvious sign that I should start writing in them.
-I write something every day and looking back, I’m so happy I did for a number of reasons.
+When I left the US, four of my friends gave me journals as going away presents.
+I took it as a visible sign that I should start writing in them.
+I write something every day and looking back, I’m so happy I did, for several reasons.

 It’s a space to vent.

 For one, it allowed me to blow off steam.
 I laid awake with a buzzing mind countless nights and the only way I ever got to sleep was by putting pen to paper.
 Whether you’re frustrated, sad, happy, anxious, or on to some great idea write it out, even if it’s a mess, a grammatical nightmare and words are so misspelled you don’t know even know what they say.
 There’s nothing more cathartic than releasing thoughts like that and bringing peace to your mind.

 I also found that challenging myself to write every day made me want to do something worth writing about every day.
 At home, I was in such a routine that weeks would pass by, and I’d be like “what did I even do?”
 When I was writing about every day, it made everyday count for more.
 When I go back through my journal, it helps me to recall more from the past six months than I can from the past six years.
 It makes you feel like you lived more, and it helps slow time down.